-The pilots returned to Singapore and landed with limited controls, stopping just 150 meters (490 feet) before the end of the runway with four blown tires, brakes heated to 900 degrees Celsius and fuel leaking to the ground.
+The pilots returned to Singapore and landed with limited controls, stopping just 150 metres (490 feet) before the end of the runway with four blown tyres, brakes heated to 900 degrees Celsius and fuel leaking to the ground.

 Pilot skill likely averted a disaster as the plane suffered a series of systems problems after engine fragments ripped through the wing, puncturing fuel, hydraulic and electronic systems.